 Initially, Wag’s product range was very small and was limited to four adult recipes and one puppy recipe, all of which were very similar.

-However, it was suspected that Amazon would significantly expand their brands offering as they attempt to gain a foothold into the dog food market.
+However, it was suspected that Amazon would significantly expand its brands offering as they attempt to gain a foothold into the dog food market.
 It wasn’t clear which niche Amazon would attempt to gain a foothold in next.

 This hunch was proved right in 2019 when Wag expanded its product range to include canned dog food and canned cat food.